Asian swamp eel: Lifecycle

 The Asian swamp eel is hermaphroditic.
 All young are females.
 As juvenile fish begin to mature, some take on the masculine phenotype.
 Males are capable of changing sex, allowing them to replenish female populations when female densities are low.
 This change from one sex to another can take up to a year.

 Spawning can occur throughout the year.
 Some Japanese and Chinese forms of M. albus exhibit a great deal of parental care.
 Large males construct bubble nests at the mouth of burrows and guard the eggs and young.
 In some Japanese and Chinese forms, eggs are laid in bubble nests located in shallow waters.
 These bubble nests float at the water's surface and are not attached to aquatic vegetation.
 Females produce up to 1,000 eggs, each, per spawning event.

 Disease

-Swamp eels are a host for Gnathostoma spinigerum.
-Eating raw or undercooked swamp eel could cause gnathostomiasis, a disease that occurs in Thailand and Vietnam.
+Swamp eels are a host for the nematode Gnathostoma spinigerum.
+In Thailand and Vietnam, eating raw or undercooked swamp eel is the most common cause of gnathostomiasis, an uncommon parasitic disease.